trueicecold/popcorntime-plugins/custom_subs_font/readme.md

 <pre>
 Allows you to edit the subtitle font styling using regular css rules.

+usage:

+inside the plugin folder, edit subs.config file with the css you want for the subtitles.

 installation:

 1. create a folder named "plugins".